10 Things That Need Your Spring Attention

 - Siding: No matter the type of siding, after a long winter’s wear, it needs a good cleaning.
 One of the best means of brightening dingy siding is with a thorough pressure washing with water.
 If the siding is chalked or streaked, scrub it using a nylon truck brush along with a mild solution of powdered laundry detergent and hot water.
 Rinse thoroughly with fresh water.
 Check for cracks, peeling paint, missing or damaged mortar and caulking, and make the needed repairs.

-- Roof Leaks: Inspect the roof for loose or missing shingles.
-Binoculars work well for making an on-the-ground inspection.
+- Roof Leaks: Spring is a great time to work on residential and commercial roofing repairs.
+Have a roofing contractor inspect the roof for loose or missing shingles.
+Binoculars also work well for making an on-the-ground inspection.
 Look in the attic for water stains on the underside of the roof sheathing and on the rafters.
-They are telltale signs of a roof leak that might yet produce enough water to make its way to your ceiling.
+They are telltale signs of a leak in residential roofing that might yet produce enough water to make its way to your ceiling.
 You don’t need to wait till it rains to check a roof for leaks.
 Use a garden hose at suspicious areas to determine if your roof is leaking.
 Unless the roof needs replacement, damaged shingle replacement, flashing repair and roofing cement or caulking usually will do the trick.

 - Caulking: Caulking can take a real beating during winter.
 Spring is a good time to caulk around window trim and door frames, especially if you missed doing it in the fall.
 Do this after you have washed the exterior siding.
 Caulk tends to crack in concrete, foundations and basement walls.